So far this summer, MedStar crews have responded to SIX incidents where a child was left in a hot car, all have been under 4 years old.

 Summer is in full swing here in North Texas, and, tragically, so is one of the hazards of summer in Texas – kids in hot cars.
 In 2020, 53 children died in a hot car, five were from Texas.
+So far in 2021, 15 children have died in hot cars, with 1 from Texas.

 With a total 143 child deaths, Texas ranks #1 as the state with the most child deaths in hot cars between 1990 and 2020.